PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 # Instructions
-In real life we give people instructions on how to do something.
-In computers we do the same thing using "code".
+In real life we might write a recipe for someone to make a cake.
+We give people instructions on how to do something.
+In computers its pretty much the same thing just with something called "code".

+We are going to explain some concepts about coding, and then for the rest of the lecture we are going to write real coding, in a real programming language!

 One of the hardest problems (and often most time consuming problems) is searching.

-Lets write a searching "algorithm" using "instructions", or in programmer lingo "*code*".
-This algorithm can't accidentally miss anything though!
-So we have to tell it to look at each item one by one.
+We are going to make a searching "algorithm" using "instructions", or in programmer lingo *code*.
+This *algorithm* can't accidentally miss anything though!

 Code actually looks a lot like english, although a bit more... robotic.
+Here is some english pseudo code (writing pseudo code is a popular way to think through how to write real life code!).

-Here is some fake code.
-In it we are searching for a baseball.
+In this pseudo code we are searching for a baseball.

 (pseudo code (fake concept code))
 ```